justinmtech/justinmtech/README.md

 Hi, I’m Justin!

 I'm a Game Developer @ [Affinity Development](https://twitter.com/affinitydev_).
 Currently I'm working on a new Minecraft project called [Zen Survival](https://twitter.com/zensurvivalmc).
-It's a completely custom upcoming Survival RPG with Guilds, Stats, Runes and more! https://discord.gg/T9ATFU7Zhs
+It's a completely custom upcoming Survival RPG with Guilds, Stats, Runes and more!
+Here's the [Discord community](https://discord.gg/T9ATFU7Zhs) if you would like to join.

 I created and managed [ConspiracyCraft](https://conspiracycraft.net), a Minecraft server that was played by 250,000 unique players over its lifespan (2013-2020).
 After a break from the community, I felt something deep in my soul calling me back.